-In today’s technological and mobile workforce, incorporating internal communication into a company strategy is a must.
+In today’s technological and mobile workforce, incorporating internal communication in business must have a sound strategy behind it.
 As previously discussed, internal communication is the flow of interaction between employees in an organization.
 It’s reliant on having a collective understanding of the organization’s vision and a commitment toward its strategic goals.
 One of the best ways to improve internal communication is to bring

 What does a company with great internal communication look like?

 - A unified team that shares news and feedback

 - A team that works with a strategy that supports a mobile workforce, or a flexible type of work arrangement (e.g., one main office and retail shops)